 Debi Sanders '78: Twenty Years on the Front Lines of Immigrant Advocacy

-Debi Sanders ’78, founder of the Capitol Area Immigrants’ Rights (CAIR) Coalition, spoke to Law School students about her experiences over the last 20 years on the front lines of immigrant advocacy.
-Sanders’ coalition brings together a wide range of organizations in the metro Washington, D.C., area including law firms, religious charities and human rights advocates.
+Debi Sanders '78, founder of the Capitol Area Immigrants' Rights (CAIR) Coalition, spoke to Law School students about her experiences over the last twenty years on the front lines of immigrant advocacy.
+Doug Ford, director of the Immigration Law Clinic at the Law School introduced Sanders as "A mother, a grandmother, a lawyer, and an immigration rights activist."
+Sanders' coalition brings together a wide range of organizations in the metro Washington, D.C., area including law firms, religious charities and human rights advocates.

 Sanders said the short, powerful film provokes emotion wherever it is screened.
 When she showed the film to members of the board of directors at the jail where it was filmed, they were shocked.
 "Three of the board members came to me later and asked me immigration questions for their own relatives," she said.